-Organizing an exhibition that pushes against the geo- and emerge from, the economic structures that bind, graphical limits, in which the United States comes to and divide, the Americas today. define the word "America," poses a necessary challenge: The Caribbean-particularly in the United States-is What does it mean to think hemispherically?
-Caribbean often imagined and represented through the visual culTransitions begins with this question-and answers it-by tures of tourism, popular music, and fetishized violence. situating the Caribbean as the historic fulcrum of the This exhibition offers an important reorientation to this culture of the Americas.
-From this starting point, the view, and to the overemphasis on North America as the exhibition brings together a wide range of artists, work- site of an "America."
-Curated by one of the most signifiing across a range of media, to explore the multilayered cant Caribbean artists and art curators of our time, and relationships connecting the Caribbean and the United beginning from the unique vantage point of looking from
+Organizing an exhibition that pushes against the geographical limits, in which the United States comes to define the word "America," poses a necessary challenge: What does it mean to think hemispherically?
+Caribbean Transitions begins with this question-and answers it-by situating the Caribbean as the historic fulcrum of the culture of the Americas.
+From this starting point, the exhibition brings together a wide range of artists, working across a range of media, to explore the multilayered relationships connecting the Caribbean and the United States, in an expansive international context.